umccr/gen3-doc/user-guide/search-query.md

 - We can't skip node, off the shelf.

-- However, there can be 'custom' hidden logical node resolver built for this kind of use case - such that, this custom node resolver is derivation of some  nodes in DD Graph.
+- However, there can be 'custom' logical node resolver built for this kind of use case - such that, this custom node resolver is derivation of some  nodes in Data Dictionary (DD) Graph.

 As an example:

 - Current Gen3 comes built-in node called `datanode`.
 This is a custom node for GraphQL purpose (i.e. we do not model this node in metadata Graph).
-It builds on top of all properties from Data File node category (+ some of its parent properties).
+It builds on top of properties from Data File node category (+ some of its parent properties).
 - Then, we can have a _cross-cut_ query like: **Give me all Object ID(s) where `experimental_strategy` is WGS (i.e. Assay Type is WGS)**

 ![graphql_example_2.png](img/graphql_example_2.png)